lbds137/the-night-house/index.md

 ---
 ordinal: 0
-title: Introduction
+title: Welcome
 ---

-{% include atoms/heading.html size="2" text="Welcome to The Night House | בית הלילה" %}
+{% include atoms/heading.html size="2" text="Welcome" %}

 We are an occult / magick-focused Discord server that was created specifically to cater to the needs of adherents of spiritual practices / disciplines that broadly fall under the [Left Hand Path](https://en.wikipedia.org/wiki/Left-hand_path_and_right-hand_path){:target="_blank"} (LHP) umbrella.
 We strive to create a **comfortable, respectful, and non-judgmental space** for those who work with "dark" entities to discuss their respective practices without fear of ridicule or persecution.